JetBrains/space-dotnet-sdk/README.md

 }
 ```

 The next step is to add configuration details.
-In `appsettings.json`, add the `"Space"` section, and make sure to include the `EndpointSigningKey` and `EndpointVerificationToken` settings - the values are available when registering our application in Space:
+In `appsettings.json`, add the `"Space"` section, and make sure to include the `EndpointSigningKey` setting - the value is available when registering the application in Space and setting **Authentication** to **Signing key**:

 ```json
 {